mabuaisha/faas-exp/README.md

 To create bastion update your variables file and run the following command inside [aws](/bastion/aws):

+##### Openstack

+The following inputs are used to create docker swarm resource resource on Openstack as specified on the [variables](/docker-swarm/openstack/variables.tf) file:

+- `network_id`:The network id where bastion resourced created in.
+Required.
+- `bastion_ip`: The bastion ip.
+Required.
+- `docker_username`: The dockerhub username.
+Required
+- `docker_password`: The dockerhub password.
+Required
+- `flavor`: The type of the machine need to be created.
+(Required) Flavor is a custom in Openstack and varies from provider to provider.
+- `image`: The image type where instance is going to be created.
+(Required) This project use Centos and the name varies from from provider to provider.
+- `private_key`: The private key required to ssh for instances.
+The default location `~/.ssh/faas_ssh`.
+- `env_name`: The environment name.
+The default value is `serverless-env`.
+- `worker_name`: The worker name.
+The default value is `docker-swarm`.
+- `manager_count`: The number of managers.
+The default value is `1` and should be 1.
+- `worker_count`: The number of workers.
+The default value is `2`.

+For both AWS & Openstack run the following commands:

 ```
 terraform init
 terraform apply -var-file=inputs.tfvars